Summer Teaching Staff (Beach Camp MMA)

 For those coming from around the country, the Sunset Bay Wharf is located only 20 minutes from downtown Seattle, one of the most vibrant employment centers in the nation.
 A summer in Seattle can provide important local knowledge and an opportunity to connect with parents and young people from major Seattle based employers such as Amazon, Microsoft, REI, Boeing, Costco, Starbucks, the University of Washington, and many others.

 Although there is never anything easy about getting into a selective grad schools, or obtaining meaningful work and financial independence right out of an undergrad, we offer a well trod path and supportive environment for young people to relax, grow, learn, and achieve their dreams.

 Summer Law School+ provides a great opportunity for talented law students from around the county to hone their teaching and communications skills while keeping current in the core legal subject areas needed for the bar exam.

-You'll be an Associate Professor living and working with your group of 10 high school students and under the direction of a practicing attorney.
+Summer Law+ "associate professors" live and work with their group of 10 high school students under the direction of a practicing attorney from the local area.
 You will be co-teaching with another summer law student AP with their own 10 student section.